-On the neural level, RPE signals were coded in a network comprising vmPFC, bilateral ventral striatum, posterior cingulate cortex and insula across both conditions, in line with previous studies using the same paradigm (Boehme et al., 2015; Katthagen et al., 2020; Reiter et al., 2017, 2016) and with meta-analytic findings of RPE fMRI studies (Fouragnan et al., 2018).
+On the neural level, RPE signals were correlated with neural activation in a network comprising vmPFC, bilateral ventral striatum, posterior cingulate cortex and insula across both conditions, in line with previous studies using the same paradigm (Boehme et al., 2015; Katthagen et al., 2020; Reiter et al., 2017, 2016) and with meta-analytic findings of RPE fMRI studies (Fouragnan et al., 2018).
 No whole-brain correctable stress effects on RPE representation were observed when assessing win and loss trials together.
 No whole-brain correctable stress effects on RPE representation were observed when assessing win and loss trials together.
 The trendwise increase of RPE-related activation in the insula during the stress compared to the control condition, might contribute to the behavioral effect as the insula has been implicated in error processing, mainly interpreted to code salience signals (Fouragnan et al., 2018).
 However, this finding did not survive stringent correction for multiple testing and therefore needs to be interpreted with caution.

 When differentiating RPE signals during win and loss trials, we found stronger coding of positive RPEs in the ventral striatum during the stress compared to the control condition in our sample of healthy male participants.
 This increased neural activation following acute social stress corresponded to better performance in the stress condition.
 Stress has been shown to affect the mesolimbic dopaminergic system although both increasing and inhibiting effects have been described depending on the intensity, duration, and controllability of the stressor (Baik, 2020).
-In line with our finding, stressful experience in rodents has been found to increase reward-evoked dopamine release in the ventral lateral striatum.
-(Stelly et al., 2020).
+In line with our finding, stressful experience in rodents has been found to increase reward-evoked dopamine release in the ventral lateral striatum (Stelly et al., 2020).
 Another study found an increase of negative (unexpected aversive face stimuli) but not of positive (appetitive) prediction error signals in the ventral striatum in a condition of threat (potential of electric shock) while no difference between positive and negative PE signals were observed in the safe condition in a condition of threat (potential of electric shock) while no difference between positive and negative PE signals were observed in the safe condition (Robinson et al., 2013).
 While we did not differentiate between threatening and safe context, this finding suggests that RPE signals are highly context-sensitive.
 In contrast to our finding, another study observed a blunted positive prediction error signal in the dorsal striatum with impaired performance in win-trials (Carvalheiro et al., 2021).
 In our study acute social stress was induced using the TSST before scanning, while Carvalheiro et al. used aversive sounds inside the scanner to induce stress.
 Therefore, differences in stress induction likely contribute to the different findings.